Managing concerns locally

 The answers should lead you to a plan for managing any concerns.

 In some cases, your investigation into concerns about a person may also reveal wider cultural or behavioural issues in a team.
-You might need to consider how to address these issues, using a just culture approach that encourages change through openness and learning.
+You might need to consider how to address these issues, using an approach that encourages change through openness and learning.

 Some of the steps you might consider include: